vue-styleguidist/vuepress-plugin-live/docs/README.md

 ## And showcasing more avanced component

-Using the [@vuepress/register-components](https://www.npmjs.com/package/@vuepress/plugin-register-components) plugin, one can hlaod components in their vuepress site.
+Using the [@vuepress/register-components](https://www.npmjs.com/package/@vuepress/plugin-register-components) plugin, one can load components in their vuepress site.
 Since they are now available they can now be showcased.

 Here you can see the [vue-slider-component](https://www.npmjs.com/package/vue-slider-component) in action.